kailafitz/cs50finalproject/README.md

 - UpdateJob.js is a component that can be called to update a Job record
 - DeleteJob.js is a component that can be called to delete a Job record

+###### Notes on AddJob.js

+- List of Employer objects associated with user are received
+- There is a chance to select an employer from this list or add a new employer with the use of a switch input.
+If the switch is off, a user selects a previous employer for the job.
+Else, a new employer can be inputed and submitted

 ###### Notes on UpdateJob.js

 - Job id gets passed from Records.js